ncatlab/nlab-content/pages/6/4/9/1/1946/content.md

 \begin{remark}\label{ReedyCofibrantObjects}
 In particular this means that:

-1. An object $X$ is Reedy-cofibrant iff the comparison maps $L_r \to X_r$ (eq:ComparisonMapsFromLatchingToMatchingObject) from its latching object are cofibrations.
+1. An object $X$ is Reedy-cofibrant iff the comparison maps $L_r X \to X_r$ (eq:ComparisonMapsFromLatchingToMatchingObject) from its latching object are cofibrations.

 1. An object $X$ is Reedy-fibrant iff the comparison maps $X_r \to M_r X$ (eq:ComparisonMapsFromLatchingToMatchingObject) to its matching object are fibrations.